opkgmake/openppp2-android/docs/raw_resources.md

 - `domain.txt` – A newline-delimited domain rule set that associates host names with the resolver source `/223.5.5.5/nic`.
 During VPN configuration the file is read into `DNSRuleList`, supplying domain-based routing rules for the embedded DNS engine.
-When the "force remote DNS" option is enabled any resolver addresses in these rules are rewritten to use the user-specified or derived remote servers so lookups no longer fall back to the baked-in Google resolvers.
+When the "force remote DNS" option is enabled with user-specified resolvers the app omits these bundled rules so every lookup is delegated to the configured remote servers instead of the curated dataset.

 Both files are read at connect time through `RawReader.readRawResource` in `MainActivity` (see the `BypassIpList` and `DNSRuleList` assignments).
 Keeping the data in